686 x 1981 x 35mm

 Using 35mm fire rated doors in non-residential buildings, like offices, depends on the specific building regulations, safety requirements and the intended application of the doors within the premises.
 In many cases, commercial buildings have stricter safety regulations than residential properties, which may require fire doors with a 44mm or even 54mm (FD60 Rated) thickness.
 This increase in mm to 44 or 54mm offers greater fire resistance (typically 60 minutes or more) compared to the 35mm internal fire doors, which usually have a 30-minute (FD30 fire-resistance) rating.

-However, there may be situations in which 35mm fire rated doors can be used, such as in non-critical areas or where local regulations permit their use.
-To determine if 35mm doors are appropriate for a building, consult the building's fire safety plan, local building codes and professionals to ensure accordance with all regulations.
+However, there may be situations in which slimmer fire rated doors can be used, such as in non-critical areas or where local regulations permit their use.
+To determine if they are appropriate for a building, consult the building's fire safety plan, local building codes and professionals to ensure accordance with all regulations.

-You’ll only find well known, reputable and respected companies like Jeld-Wen (a brand that has been around for over sixty years) when shopping for 35mm fire rated doors with us.
+You’ll only find well known, reputable and high quality brands when shopping for fire rated doors with us.

 Additionally, all of our fire rated manufactured doors come with a 10-year manufacturing guarantee, so in the unlikely event that you experience a problem with your purchase, just get in touch for quibble-free help and advice.